 To make the frosting:

-- Add in the powdered sugar, 1 cup at a time, mixing until smooth after each addition.
-Add in the milk and food color, and beat until fluffy and smooth.
+- Add sugar: Add in the powdered sugar, 1 cup at a time, mixing until smooth after each addition.
+Add in the milk and food color, if using, and beat until fluffy and smooth.

 - Decorate: Spread onto cooled cookies and immediately sprinkle on sprinkles.

 Nutrition information is automatically calculated, so should only be used as an approximation.